Aczheng-cai/GSORB-SLAM/README.md

 Required by g2o (see below).
 Download and install instructions can be found at: [http://eigen.tuxfamily.org](http://eigen.tuxfamily.org/).

-### Pangolin-0.6

-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: [https://github.com/stevenlovegrove/Pangolin](https://github.com/stevenlovegrove/Pangolin).

 ### Thirdparty

 Install third-party libraries, including Gaussian Splatting, tinyply, yaml, and wandb (more may be added later ⏳).